dor-jee/project-java-digitalocean/readme.md

-# 🚀 Deploy a Full-Stack React + Java Application on DigitalOcean
+# 🚀 Deploy a Java Application on DigitalOcean

 This repository contains a application built with **React** and **Java**.